TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-sync-objectnotsyncing.md

   ![Synchronization Service Manager menu items](./media/aadconnect-sync-objectnotsyncing/cssearch.png)

-* If you find the object in the **Connector Space** then there is an issue in the scoping filter in the **Synchronization Rules**.
+* If you find the object in the **Connector Space**, then there is an issue in the scoping filter in the **Synchronization Rules**.
 To check scoping filters, double click the object to see all its attributes.

   ![Synchronization Service Manager menu items](./media/aadconnect-sync-objectnotsyncing/csattributes.png)

 * Now to look at the scoping filter go to the desktop application menu and click on **Synchronization Rules Editor**, view each rule in the filtered list and check the **Scoping filter**.
 Please note that if the attributes meet the **Scoping filter** criteria then they are in scope otherwise they are out of scope.
 Out of scope objects will not make their way to the **Metaverse**.
-That apart the **Connector Space** attribute will show all the non null and non empty attributes.
-For example **isCriticalSystemObject** is not showing up in the list, this means that the value of this attribute is null or empty.
+That apart the **Connector Space** attribute will show all the non-null and non-empty attributes.
+For example, if **isCriticalSystemObject** is not showing up in the list, then this means that the value of this attribute is null or empty.

   ![Inbound Synchronization Rules Search](./media/aadconnect-sync-objectnotsyncing/syncrulessearch.png)